Introduction

 No Days Off – Armand Hammer

 Elucid’s verse particularly regards the relationship between labor and wealth in America, and how the expectation that labor leads to wealth is often untrue.
 In his lines, “Thinking about my barriers to wealth and it’s clear / Rising and grinding couldn’t help,” and “An honest day’s overrated / Broke on payday,” he illustrates the mechanisms in place to ensure that the working class in the United States stays on the brink of poverty, barely surviving paycheck to paycheck.
 In late-stage capitalism, it is ensured that the working class is exploited ceaselessly by the bourgeoisie to ensure the greatest amount of profit.
 They are paid as little as possible while corporations rake in billions of dollars of revenue.
 There is no alternative for the working class, as is illustrated in the song’s chorus, a repeated: “You don’t work, you don’t eat.”
+Billy Woods describes this chorus as a “brutalist conception of late state capitalism.”
+(Sunderasan).
+Though much of the upper class in capitalist society doesn’t need to work for survival, this mantra applies to the entirety of the American working class.

 For Your Entertainment – Unwound